Turbulence in Earth's core generates large topographic torques on the mantle: Methods

 Core turbulence is thought to be strongly constrained by the effects of the Coriolis force.
 Thus, our present goal is to model convection in this rotationally constrained regime while simultaneously allowing for as broad a range of spatiotemporal scales as is numerically feasible.
 Moreover, as is often done in studies of core dynamics, it is important to understand how the dynamics of the system change as the parameters are made more extreme.
 We therefore cover a broad range in Rayleigh number and Ekman number in an effort to elucidate the scaling behavior of the dynamics.
 Our simulations use Ekman numbers of $Ek = [10^{-6}, 3 \times 10^{-6}, 10^{-5}, 3 \times 10^{-5}, 10^{-4}]$ and reduced Rayleigh numbers of $\Rat = [3, 10, 20, 40, 60]$.

 Concerning the choice of topographic parameters, the present work is focused predominantly on how the topographic torque and associated convective dynamics depend on the amplitude, $\epsilon$.
 Although seismic studies and mantle convection simulations indicate that CMB topography amplitudes are unlikely to exceed $\epsilon = O(10^{-3})$, it makes little sense to use amplitudes this small given that the investigated range of Ekman numbers in our simulations is so distant from the Earth's core.
-Indeed, using such a value in our simulations would confine the topography within the Ekman boundary layer present on the outer surface of the simulation domain.
-It is well known that the influence of the bounding surface is thought to become more important dynamically as the Ekman number decreases.
-Therefore we perform simulations at $\epsilon = 0.2$ and limited sweeps across $\epsilon = [0.005,0.01,0.02,0.03,0.05,0.1,0.2,0.3].$
+The topographic amplitude at the CMB is thought to be \textcolor{\revttxt}{much} larger than the thickness of the Ekman boundary layer that is present.
+We therefore choose topographic amplitudes that maintain this ordering of length scales in the system, i.e.~$\ep/\de \gg 1$, such that the topographic bump does not reside within the Ekman layer.
+The majority of the simulations were performed with $\epsilon = 0.2, 0.1$ in which this ordering is well satisfied, and more limited sweeps are carried out for $\epsilon = [0.005,0.01,0.02,0.03,0.05,0.1,0.2,0.3].$